Chocolate Raspberry Mousse Cake

 Chocolate Whipped Cream

-- In a metal bowl with a whisk attachment, beat the heavy cream, powdered sugar, cocoa powder, and vanilla on high speed until medium peaks form.1 cup Heavy cream, ยผ cup Powdered sugar, 1 teaspoon Pure vanilla extract, 2 tablespoon Unsweetened cocoa powder
+- In a metal bowl with a whisk attachment, beat the heavy cream, powdered sugar, cocoa powder, and vanilla on high speed until medium peaks form.1 cup Heavy cream, 1/4 cup Powdered sugar, 1 tsp Pure vanilla extract, 2 TBSP Unsweetened cocoa powder

 - Take off the springform pan.
 Remove all of the parchment paper.
 Spread the chocolate whipped cream over the top of the mousse.
 I topped with fresh raspberries and chocolate pearls.